astavonin/presentations/active_objects/presentation.md

 ```

 --
-- But is it possible to have something like...?
+- But is it possible to have something like this?

 ```go
 type SomeStruct struct {